-Graphene oxide (GO) fabricated iron-aluminium oxide (GO@IAO) nanocomposite was synthesised with one-spot chemical reaction from emulsification of GO (1.0 g) in 0.2 L of 1.0 M mixed metal solution, which was characterized with some latest analytical tools aiming to assess methylene blue (MB) adsorption performance from aqueous solutions.
+Graphene oxide (GO) fabricated iron-aluminium oxide (GO@IAO) nanocomposite was synthesized with one-spot chemical reaction from emulsification of GO (1.0 g) in 0.2 L of 1.0 M mixed metal solution, which was characterized with some of the latest analytical tools aiming to assess methylene blue (MB) adsorption performance from aqueous solutions.
 Adsorption of MB on GO@IAO surfaces shows a steep increase from pH 3.0 to 5.0, but steepness declines at pH >5.0.
-The closeness of fitted kinetic data with the pseudo-second order (PSO) equation (R2 = 0.9845) than the pseudo-first order equation (R2 = 0.9527) confirms the adsorption process is PSO type.
+The closeness of fitted kinetic data with the pseudo-second order (PSO) equation (R2 = 0.9845) compared to the pseudo-first order equation (R2 = 0.9527) confirms the adsorption process is of the PSO type.
 The MB adsorption equilibrium data can be described better by the Langmuir isotherm (R2 = 0.99) than the Freundlich isotherm (R2 = 0.96–0.97), inclining to the monolayer adsorption process.
 The Langmuir adsorption capacity of GO@IAO has been estimated to be 330.35 mg/g at 303 K. The MB adsorption is established to be spontaneous (–ΔG0 = 26.31–26.61 kJ/mol) owing to favourable enthalpy and entropy changes (ΔH0 = –23.38 kJ/mol; ΔS0= 0.01 kJ/mol/K).
 Both absolute and aqueous (1/1, v/v) alcohols regenerate the MB adsorbed GO@IAO up to 80–85%, indicating recyclability of composite.